Before You Apply

 Know your deadlines

 Deadlines vary based on what type of applicant you are—freshman, transfer, or Honors College.
 Keep track of all the deadlines that apply to you.
-We only admit for the fall term.

 Check your requirements

 You’re considered a freshman if you’re applying while you’re still in high school or you’ve graduated from high school but haven’t attended college yet.
 You must meet the general UIC entrance requirements.

 You’re considered a transfer student if you’ve earned 24 semester hours (36 quarter hours) or more at another college.
 You must have:

 - Minimum GPA of 2.5 (on a 4.0 scale)

 - No more than 60 semester hours (90 quarter hours) from a two-year college or university

 International students only: If English isn’t your native language, you might need to take a minimum English proficiency test.
 Check out the International Requirements to see if this applies to you.

 When you apply, you’ll need to submit your transcripts and two essays.
 If you’re applying to the Honors College or GPPA, you’ll also need two letters of recommendation.
 Get started on those now!
 Refer to the UIC Application Tips page for all the specifics.